Last updated: ET

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-Dual citizenship is legally recognized in the Netherlands, but only in certain cases.
+Dual citizenship is not legally recognized in the Netherlands, with some exceptions.

 - More about dual nationality - Government of the Netherlands